CarterPape/CarterPape.github.io/the-blog/_posts/2018-08-30-why-pornhub-is-adopting-altcoins.md

 ---
 title: "why Pornhub is adopting altcoins"
-excerpt: "Pornhub just added PumaPay to its repertoire of supported cryptocurrencies, but it hasn't jumped on Bitcoin or Ethereum.
+description: "Pornhub just added PumaPay to its repertoire of supported cryptocurrencies, but it hasn't jumped on Bitcoin or Ethereum.
 Here's a look at what might be behind this."
 date: 2018-08-30 15:56 -04:00
 ---